Posts in FAQ

 not have to care which node you are on.
 However, there are reasons why

-you may want to connect to a specific node.
-You first have to find out
+you may want to connect to a specific node (for example, to reattach

 on which node you are.
 This may be indicated in your prompt or you can